 LinkedIn is also a valuable inbound marketing channel.

-To get a more in-depth look at LinkedIn, check out this blog post.
+To get a more in-depth look at LinkedIn once you have a deeper understanding of how to create a company page on LinkedIn, check out this blog post.

 The first thing any user will notice when they look at your company’s LinkedIn page is your profile and banner pictures.

-Similar to how your logo should embrace what your company stands for, your profile picture should invite audiences into your page and make them want to learn more about your company.
+Similar to how your logo should embrace what your company stands for, your profile picture should invite audiences to your page and make them want to learn more about your company.

 When uploading your logo to your LinkedIn page, make sure it is high quality and looks professional.
 Your profile picture makes the first impression on your audience, and if you don’t put in a lot of effort, it will show.